US Expats in France: Real Life After 8 Years and What to Expect

 Can US expats in France still contribute to a Roth IRA?

 Yes, in many cases; but it depends on your earned income, filing status, and whether you claim the Foreign Earned Income Exclusion (FEIE).
-France is one of few countries with a tax treaty that generally recognizes Roth IRA tax benefits.
+France is one of the few countries with a tax treaty that generally recognizes Roth IRA tax benefits.
 Speak with a cross-border financial advisor before making contributions.

 How does French healthcare work for US expats?